RRethy/vim-illuminate/README.md

 let g:Illuminate_highlightUnderCursor = 0
 ```

-By default illuminate will highlight all words the cursor passes over, but for many languages, you will only want to highlight certain highlight-groups (you can determine the highlight-group of a symbol under your cursor with `:echo synIDattr(synID(line("."), col("."), 1), "name")`).
+By default illuminate will highlight all words the cursor passes over, but for many languages, you will only want to highlight certain highlight-groups.
+You can determine the highlight-group of a symbol under your cursor with `:echo synIDattr(synID(line("."), col("."), 1), "name")`.

 You can define which highlight groups you want the illuminating to apply to.
 This can be done with a dict mapping a filetype to a list of highlight-groups in your vimrc such as:
 ```vim